 Rambler Marlin (1965-1967)

-Like the Plymouth Barracuda and Ford Mustang fastback introduced a year earlier, the 1965 Rambler Marlin offered sporty-looks and V-8 power, and its mid-size car platform offered more room and comfort.
+Like the Plymouth Barracuda and Ford Mustang fastback introduced a year earlier, the 1965 Rambler Marlin offered sporty looks and V8 power, but added mid-size room and comfort.
 The Marlin's spacious interior and deluxe appointments separated it from other intermediate-sized cars of the day.

 In 1964, the sporty-car boom was in full swing.
-Rambler's design chief, Dick Teague, was asked to develop a youth-oriented car, similar to the Mustang.
-Based on the compact-sized Rambler American platform, the Tarpon concept car measured just 180 inches long, and its wheelbase of 106 inches was two inches shorter than the Mustang's.
+Rambler's design chief, Dick Teague, was asked to develop a youth-oriented car similar to the Mustang.
+Based on the Rambler American platform, the Tarpon concept car measured just 180 inches long, and the wheelbase of 106 inches was two inches shorter than the Mustang's.
 It was shown at several auto shows and received good reviews.

 Perhaps the realization that they could not compete with Detroit's Big Three led Rambler to shift the Tarpon concept from pony car to intermediate car.
 At the time it seemed like a good strategy: by niche marketing, Rambler offered a product their competitors didn't.
 Switching to the larger Rambler Classic chassis, the long pillarless fastback was renamed Marlin.